Collective Enfranchisement Process: Step by Step Guide

 - Incorporate a limited company (Nominee Purchaser.)

 - Make a formal claim of the freehold by issuing the Initial Notice of Claim (a “Section 13 Notice”) specifying what you are claiming and an offer price.
+The Initial Notice must be properly drafted to comply with statutory requirements and avoid invalidation.

 - On receipt of the claim, the freeholder will assess the following: